Builders & Developers

 |Total Volatile Organic Compounds (TVOC)||500 µg/m³ (Healthcare only: 200 µg/m³)|

 |Target Volatile Organic Compounds (35)||Varies per compound (Table 1)|

-Environmental Solutions, Inc. has successfully helped our clients achieve LEED IEQ 3.2 credit and are happy to introduce LEED V4 air testing (2 points).
+Environmental Solutions, Inc. has successfully helped our clients achieve LEED IEQ 3.2 and v4 credits.

 Do you have questions regarding LEED indoor air quality certification for your new construction or major renovation facility?

 Please call our office at 410-867-6262 or email email@example.com for more information.